Chriton/junit-cucumber-results/README.md

 # Junit Cucumber Test Results

 Reads a Junit cucumber XML file and outputs:
 - tests = The total number of tests that have run
 - failures = The number of failed tests
 - errors = The number of test errors
 - skipped = The number of skipped tests
 - passed = The number of passed tests
 - time = The time taken to run the tests
+- summary = A summary of the test results

 ## Build a distribution